mukhal/mukhal.github.io/_posts/2019-9-2-Issues-With-Transfer-Learning-in-NLP.md

  [(Schwartz et. al)](https://arxiv.org/pdf/1907.10597) introduce what they call *Green AI*, which is the practice of making AI both more *efficient* and *inclusive*.
 Similar to what we discussed above, they strongly suggest adding efficiency as another metric alongside task accuracy.
 They also believe it's necessary for research papers to include the "price tag" or the cost  of model training.
 This should encourage the research towards more efficient and less resource-demanding model architectures.

-> Disclamier: This post by no means undermines the great effort being made in the NLP field.
-The progress being made is truly impressive.
-Yet, I believe that without putting our hands on the issues with the current methods, we will not be able to improve them.
-This way, we may strike a balance between the exploitation of current proposed approaches to make them even better, and exploration of completely novel approaches.